spikeheap/exchange_rate/README.md

 TODO: Write usage instructions here

+## Local cache

+Data is written to a local cache at `db/data.sqlite`.
+We use the [Sequel](https://github.com/jeremyevans/sequel) ORM, so any compatible database can be used.
+A custom database can be defined using:

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.